Jumio/mobile-cordova/README.md

 | compositeValid      | BOOL   |             | True if composite check digit is valid, otherwise false                        |

-## Local Models for JumioDocfinder
+## Local Models for ID Verification and Liveness

-If you are using our JumioDocFinder module, you can download our encrypted models and add them to your bundle from [here](https://cdn.mobile.jumio.ai/model/classifier_on_device_ep_99_float16_quant.enc) and [here](https://cdn.mobile.jumio.ai/model/normalized_ensemble_passports_v2_float16_quant.enc).
+Our SDK requires several machine learning models to work best.
 We recommend to download the files and add them to your project without changing their names (the same way you add Localization files).
 This will save two network requests on runtime to download these files.

+### Preloading models

+You can preload the ML models before initializing the Jumio SDK.
+To do so set the completion block with `JumioMobileSDK.setPreloaderFinishedBlock` and start the preloading with `JumioMobileSDK.preloadIfNeeded`.

 ### iOS

+You can find the models in the [Bundling models in the app](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_guide.md#bundling-models-in-the-app) section of our integration guide.

-You also need to copy those files to the `ios/Assets` folder for Cordova to recognize them.
+You also need to copy those files to the "ios/Assets" folder for Cordova to recognize them.

 ### Android

+You can find the models in the [Bundling models in the app](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_guide.md#bundling-models-in-the-app) section of our integration guide.

-You need to copy those files to the assets folder of your Android project (Path: `app/src/main/assets/`)
+You need to copy those files to the assets folder of your Android project (Path: "app/src/main/assets/").

 # FAQ